SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Introduction

-In response to these challenges, we propose SA-ResGS, a Self-Augmented Residual 3D Gaussian Splatting framework that stabilizes uncertainty quantification and enhances uncertainty-aware supervision in next-best-view selection for progressive scene reconstruction, as shown in Fig.~\ref{fig:pipeline}.
-SA-ResGS strategically decouples view selection from strong dependence on uncertainty estimates driven by internal learning dynamics, promoting more robust and geometry-aware surface coverage.
-Concretely, we physically prefilter a subset of candidate views based on their geometric dissimilarity and then apply uncertainty-based scoring within this subset—effectively implementing a physically grounded, uncertainty-informed selection strategy.
-To guide this process, we construct SA-Points by triangulating dense correspondences between a given training view and its rasterized extrapolated views at each view-selection step, after a fixed number of initial views have been trained.
-These SA-Points are then encoded using a hash-based scene representation, enabling efficient similarity measurement between candidate views and pre-selected views.
-We select the most dissimilar candidate views in the encoded space, encouraging coverage of previously unseen regions.
+In response to these challenges, we propose SA-ResGS, a Self-Augmented Residual 3D Gaussian Splatting framework that stabilizes uncertainty quantification and enhances uncertainty-aware supervision for next-best-view selection in progressive scene reconstruction, as shown in Fig.~\ref{fig:pipeline}.
+SA-ResGS strategically decouples view selection from heavy reliance on uncertainty estimates that are sensitive to internal learning dynamics, thereby promoting more robust, geometry-aware surface coverage.
+Concretely, we first prefilter candidate views using geometric dissimilarity and then apply uncertainty-based scoring within this subset, effectively implementing a physically grounded, uncertainty-informed selection strategy.
+To support this process, we construct SA-Points by \kim{reconstructing 3D point maps from} a training view and its rasterized extrapolated views at each view-selection step, after training on a fixed number of initial views.
+We encode these SA-Points with a hash-based scene representation to efficiently measure similarity between candidate and previously selected views.
+We then select the most dissimilar candidate views to improve coverage of unseen regions.